SRombauts/UEPlasticPlugin/README.md

  - update workspace to latest head (Sync command)
  - show history of a file
  - visual diff of a blueprint against depot or between previous versions of a file
- - Changelists in Unreal Engine 5: create, edit, move files, delete (no shelves yet)
+ - Changelists and Shelves in Unreal Engine 5: create, edit, move files, shelves and unshelve, revert, delete
  - One Files Per Actor (OFPA) in Unreal Engine 5: status batching to execute only one operation for all files in all subfolders
  - initialize a new workspace to manage your Unreal Engine Game Project.
    - make the initial commit with a custom message